SMALL PRESSES

 A Special Warning: Solicitation by Publishing and Marketing Scams

 Especially risky is signing with a brand-new publisher that hasn’t yet proven itself in the marketplace.
-It’s wise hold off on querying a new small press until it has been issuing books for at least a year–and preferably more–and has demonstrated some staying power.
-This also makes it possible for you to evaluate important things like quality, sales, and marketing, and allows time for problems and complaints, if any, to surface.
+It’s wise to hold off on querying a new small press until it has been issuing books for at least a year–and preferably more–and has demonstrated some staying power.
+(This also allows you to evaluate important things like quality and marketing.)

-Once upon a time, the substantial financial outlay involved in setting up a publishing company was a deterrent to dabblers.
-These days, it’s so cheap and easy to become a publisher that anyone can do it, whether or not they know anything about publishing, or have any business experience.
-(And make no mistake: a publisher is a business, and needs to be run like one.)
+Once upon a time, the substantial financial outlay involved in establishing a publishing company was a deterrent to startups.
+These days, as noted above, setting up a publisher is both easy and inexpensive, and anyone can do it, whether or not they have professional publishing or business experience.
+(And make no mistake: a publisher is a business.)

 Like the amateur literary agent, the amateur publisher may have good intentions and a genuine desire to do right by authors.
 But good intentions–like responsiveness, enthusiasm, praise, and all the other non-publishing-related things that so often entice writers into questionable situations–aren’t a substitute for knowledge, experience, qualified (and adequate) staff, and working capital–all of which are far more important factors in a publisher’s success.

-Just as new writers can get into trouble if they set out to get published without taking the time to learn about publishing, inexperienced publishers can run into difficulties if they start up too quickly and attempt to learn on the fly.
-This can lead to author-unfriendly contracts, poor editing and cover art, ineffective (or no) marketing, fouled-up publishing schedules, opaque communication, inaccurate royalty accounting, missed royalty payments, and more.
+Just as new writers can get into trouble if they don’t take some time to learn about the publishing industry before starting to submit, inexperienced publishers can run into difficulties if they start up too quickly and attempt to learn on the fly.
+This can lead to author-unfriendly contracts, poor editing and cover art, ineffective marketing, fouled-up publishing schedules, opaque communication, inaccurate royalty accounting, missed royalty payments, and abrupt closures.
+(Here’s one example.)

 Also a potential pitfall for authors: publishers that are one- or two-person operations, or run in the owner’s spare time, or otherwise lack financial resources and/or the cushion of regular salaried staff.
-With the best will in the world, a single illness, personal misfortune, or other unexpected event can derail the business and bring things to a standstill.
+A single illness, personal misfortune, or other unexpected event can derail the business and bring things to a standstill.
+(Three examples, from Writer Beware’s blog.)

-All of this may sound farfetched or alarmist, but unfortunately it’s not at all uncommon.
+All of this may sound farfetched or alarmist.
+Unfortunately it’s not at all uncommon.
 Small press complaints are among the most frequent that Writer Beware receives.
-A few examples (of many) from Writer Beware’s blog:
+You can see the many posts I’ve written about these in the Small Press Complaints section of the Writer Beware blog.

 Evaluating a Small Press

-The small press world can be a murky place.
-If you’re submitting, it’s vital to carefully evaluate the company, both to assess its professionalism and to be sure that what it can do for you is in line with your own goals.
+As many opportunities as it offers for authors, the small press world can be a murky place.
+It’s vital to carefully evaluate any publisher you’re considering approaching, both to assess its professionalism and assure yourself that what it can do for you is in line with your own goals.

-It’s also really important to do your research before you submit–not just so you won’t waste your time with stealth vanities or problem contracts, but because it’s much harder to refuse a bad offer once it’s made (this is something dishonest publishers count on).
+It’s also really important to do this research before you submit–not just so you won’t waste your time with inappropriate or problem publishers, but because it’s hard to refuse an offer once it’s made…even if it’s a bad one.

 Many reputable small presses can’t afford to pay advances.
-But they don’t ask for cash upfront, or require you to buy anything (finished books, editing, cover art, just to name a few) as a condition of publication.
-If you have to give your publisher money in order to be published, you are likely dealing with either a vanity publisher or an assisted self-publishing company.
+But they don’t ask for cash upfront, or withhold royalties to recoup production costs, or require you to buy something as a condition of publication.
+If you have to give your publisher money in order to be published–whether upfront or on the back end via book purchases or withheld royalties–you are not dealing with a traditional publisher.

 Fee-charging publishers posing as traditional small presses can be inventive about hiding or attempting to sanitize their fees.
 For examples of these sneaky practices, see Vanity Publishers in Small Press Clothing, below.

 Don’t skip this step.
-A publisher may be open for submissions even as complaints are blowing up on the internet, and a professional-seeming façade may disguise a long history of publicly-aired problems.
+A publisher may be open for submissions even as complaints are blowing up on the internet, and a professional-seeming public face may disguise a long history of problems.
 These things are more common than you might think.

 Also, some small presses that fail under one name start up again under another; and staff who leave under questionable circumstances may start their own publishing enterprises.
 Here are two examples of small presses that fell apart under accusations of nonpayment and other problems, and whose owners started new companies just a few months later.